RCM student Alec Coles-Aldridge explores unusual ways to play the piano.

 If you really want to stretch the definition of “playing the piano” then you can include the piano arrangements of John Cage’s 4’33” (1952) which requires exactly 4 minutes and 33 seconds of silence from the performer.

 Moving back into more conventional territory, the idea of putting objects inside a piano to alter the sound has been used in multiple pieces of music.
-Most famous of all are John Cage’s compositions for prepared piano.
+Most famous of all is John Cage’s compositions for prepared piano.
 These pieces require objects such as screws, bolts, bamboo strips and pennies to be placed on the strings.
 Henry Cowell was an innovator too; he developed techniques for playing the piano that involved plucking the strings or flicking them with a fingernail.

 Clearly, exactly how one should play the piano is very fluid, the possibilities are endless.
 With this in mind, have a go.
 See what sounds you can make; just ask for permission before learning Corner’s Piano Activities!